 The Delhi University’s Academic Council has approved the introduction of 30 new courses in all the colleges.
 These courses involve both the postgraduate as well as the undergraduate programmes that will be presented in a CBCS that is the choice-based credit system.
 Additionally, 10 new vocational courses are going to be launched that will provide a part-time certificate to the students.

 Other than the courses, the council has authorized certain colleges to increase the number of seats for the courses that are currently being taught at the colleges.
-Upto 282 seats have been increased across colleges in the University of Delhi, which will allow enrollment from the coming session.
+Up to 282 seats have been increased across colleges in the University of Delhi, which will allow enrollment from the coming session.
 Out of these increased number of seats, 80 seats have been increased in the Hans Raj College for BA programme.
-So, now there are a total of 100 seats in Hans Raj College for the BA programme.
+So, now there are a total of 100 seats at Hans Raj College for the BA programme.
 The number of seats in Aditi Mahavidyalaya has increased from 55 to 80 for the Bcom programme and seats in Bcom college has increased from 45 to 92.
 Furthermore, 50 more seats are offered to students in the Maharishi Valmiki college.

-Actually the request was made by the colleges that 40 new courses should be introduced in the university out of which the council agreed for 30 courses.
+Actually, the request was made by the colleges that 40 new courses should be introduced in the university out of which the council agreed for 30 courses.
 The standing committee approved this course.
 The committee had 3 members.
-One of them is a member of the academic council and the other two are professor from Sri Aurobindo College.
+One of them is a member of the academic council and the other two are a professor from Sri Aurobindo College.